Grey550/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moving all the files beginning with Uppercase
+Creating a script that deletes all the files that end with ~